noahcutter/embeds/README.md

 ## Deploy

 Push the html file up to Amazon S3.
-At VPR, we created a folder within S3 called `embeds` and push everything there.
+At VPR, we created a folder within S3 called `embed` and push everything there.
 For example, if we were to push the `template.html` file from this repository up to VPR's S3 account, I should be able to head to `www.vpr.net/apps/embed/template.html` and see my iframe live.

 ## Embed into Core Publisher